keirhamilton/Moon/about/index.md

 <center> Keir Hamilton </center>

 I am a graduate student at the University of Florida, working towards a M.Sc., in Environmental Horticulture and a Minor: Geomatics.
-My Masters Thesis: Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems.
+Masters Thesis: _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
 Post-graduation, I will apply for a Ph.D./ DPM in Environmental Horticulture.
 In the future, I plan to work for an innovative agribusiness or geospatial firm.

 ## Professional Experience